morganericsson/msengcs/coursedescs/1DV009_ComputerGraphics.md

 Late work will not be accepted without prior approval by the instructor.
 Reasons for accepted delays may be proven health conditions, no-fault hardships, etc.

-## Course Literature
+## Literature

-* Donald D. Hearn, M. Pauline Baker, and Warren Carithers.
+- Donald D. Hearn, M. Pauline Baker, and Warren Carithers.
 Computer Graphics with OpenGL, 4th Ed., Pearson, 2010.
-    * Estimated reading: 450 / 812 pages
+Estimated reading: 450 / 812 pages
-* DV, Distributed slides.
-    * Estimated reading: 310 / 310 pages
+- DV, Distributed slides.
+Estimated reading: 310 / 310 pages

-## Overlap

-100% with 1DV800.